 As Canada leads the charge in worldwide cannabis reform, the laws governing marijuana consumption and possession are needing to become more and more detailed.
 Officials who enforce the cannabis laws in other countries seem just as confused as the people they arrest for drug offenses, and enforcement is spotty at best.
 Those who dare to flout their country's cannabis laws while abroad can be subject to a variety of punishments, depending on the country involved and how high profile their case is.
-We've been gathering reports of how cannabis laws in other countries – and even those in the United States – have created multiple crises and true horror stories for individuals who consume marijuan
+We've been gathering reports of how cannabis laws in other countries – and even those in the United States – have created multiple crises and true horror stories for individuals who consume marijuana.

 Cannabis Crackdowns in Singapore